Ayumu Iwasa

-Ayumu Iwasa (岩佐歩夢, Iwasa Ayumu) is a Japanese racing driver currently competing in the FIA Formula 2 Championship with DAMS.
-He previously raced in the FIA Formula 3 Championship with Hitech Grand Prix.
-He is a member of the Red Bull Junior Team and the 2020 French F4 champion.
+Ayumu Iwasa (岩佐歩夢, Iwasa Ayumu) is a Japanese racing driver who currently competes in the Super Formula Championship for Team Mugen.
+He previously competed with DAMS in the FIA Formula 2 Championship, earning Rookie of the Year honours by finishing fifth overall in 2022 and finishing fourth the following year.
+He is a member of the Honda Formula Dream Project and Red Bull Junior Team, and is the 2020 French F4 champion.

 Career

 Karting

 Iwasa started karting in Japan in 2005 and began racing competitively in 2014.
-Some of his notable campaigns were winning the 2014 Suzuka Karting Championship Yamaha-SS Class and becoming champion of the Suzuka Karting Championship x-30 class.
+Some of his notable campaigns were winning the 2014 Suzuka Karting Championship Yamaha-SS Class and becoming champion of the Suzuka Karting Championship X-30 class.
 Iwasa also competed in the JAF Junior Karting Championship FP in the junior class during his karting career.

 Lower formulae

 F4 Japanese Championship

 Iwasa made his single-seater debut in 2017 in the F4 Japanese Championship competing in two races for B-Max Racing, finishing 15th in both of them.
-That year he also took part in two races of the Asian Formula Renault Series.
+That year, he also took part in two races of the Asian Formula Renault Series.
 He took pole for both races and finished both races in second place.
-In 2018 he made another cameo appearance in Japanese F4, driving for Rn-Sports, as he scored points in the first race.
-In that year Iwasa also finished third in the final round of the JAF F4 Suzuka series.
+In 2018 he made another cameo appearance in Japanese F4, driving for Rn-Sports, and scored points in the first race.
+In that year, Iwasa also finished third in the final round of the JAF F4 Suzuka series.

 Iwasa did his first full season of car racing in the Suzuka Racing School's Single Seater Series in 2019, where he won the title.